 Before you go:

 - On the last day of each meeting, please set aside 15 minutes for participants to complete a post-meeting survey before they leave Santa Barbara.

 While You Are Here

-NCEAS has 2 large conference rooms that can accommodate 20 people, with a maximum of 24.
-Both conference rooms are equipped with LCD screens, white boards, internet access, and videoconference capability.
+NCEAS has a large conference room that can accommodate 16 people, with a maximum of 20 as well as a wide variety of indoor and outdoor meeting spaces.
+Conference rooms are equipped with LCD screens, white boards, high speed internet access, and videoconference capability.
 Please contact our IT staff in advance of your meeting for further details or to plan for remote participants.

 Fun and Community